cast-org/figuration/site/4.3/widgets/offcanvas.md

 {% renderFile jsDismiss, extras %}

 {% capture callout %}
-While both ways to dismiss an offcanvas are supported, keep in mind that dismissing from outside an offcanvas does not match [the WAI-ARIA modal dialog design pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#dialog_modal).
+While both ways to dismiss an offcanvas are supported, keep in mind that dismissing from outside an offcanvas does not match [ARIA Authoring Practices Guide dialog (modal) pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/).
 Do this at your own risk.
 {% endcapture %}
 {% renderCallout callout, "warning" %}